manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

-# Part two: pipelined multi-shot State Machine Replication version of Two Round HotStuff
+# Part two: pipelined multi-shot State Machine Replication two round HotStuff

 The protocol revolves around a data structure which is a chain of blocks and three certificates (each certificate is a set of $n-f$ signatures on the block).
 Lets define: